-If that's not enough, we also created a downloadable free email guide to repermissioning for email marketing, full of best practice tips and tactics, plus 50 brand examples to inspire your campaigns!
+If that's not enough, we also created a downloadable free email guide to repermissioning for email marketing, full of best practice tips and tactics, plus over 50 brand examples to inspire your campaigns!

 Want to get ahead of the curve quickly?
 Grab these free email marketing tools and how to guides:

 What are repermissioning emails?

 The role of repermissioning emails is to give existing subscribers the opportunity to opt in to marketing communications beyond the GDPR compliance deadline.
 A lack of positive opt-in after receiving these repermissioning emails means that they'll no longer receive marketing emails from this brand.